philosofonusus/nvim/README.md

 It contains all the useful plugins and configurations for web-dev and general programming.
 It is opionated, but still can be used as a starting point for your own configuration.

+When I initially started using neovim, my starting point was [NvChad](https://nvchad.com/).
+That's why you may find keybindings similar to NvChad's

 _This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration (huge thanks to them)._

 A starting point for Neovim that is: